St0rmingBr4in/NSE_Report/rapport.md

 ======

 NVMe passthrough can be achieved using SR-IOV.
-SR-IOV (single root input/output virtualization) is an extension of the PCIe specification.
+SR-IOV (single root input/output virtualisation) is an extension of the PCIe specification.
 It allows a PCIe device to expose its resources through PCIe hardware functions.
 It allows also different virtual machines to share a single PCIe hardware interface.